-All student will be participating in a live review at the end of 4th semester.
-This is scheduled for three whole days.
+All students will be participating in a live review at the end of the final semester.
+This is scheduled for3 whole days.
 Student will also have access to the 90 Day unlimited access to Hurst's MUST KNOW content lectures, our challenging practice questions and realistic NCLEX® style exams.